-Three decades later, a majority of states (N=42) adhere to the more liberal concealed carry permitting regimes, either shall issue (N=28) or permitless (N=14), making concealed carry the greatest liberalization of gun laws in US history.
+Three decades later, a majority of states (N=41) plus the District of Columbia adhere to the more liberal concealed carry permitting regimes, either shall issue (N=20 + DC) or permitless (N=21, including Vermont), making concealed carry the greatest liberalization of gun laws in US history.

 Today, every state must have legal provisions for allowing people to carry concealed weapons in public (may, shall, or permitless), even if in may issue states or jurisdictions those provisions can be so strict as to be effectively “no issue.”
 For example, Hawaii is a may issue state but no private citizen has a concealed carry permit there.
 The same is true in San Francisco.

 The county level perspective in this graphic highlights some of the county level variation within may issue states – red is de facto no issue, yellow is may issue, and light blue is de facto shall issue.

 The history of concealed weapon carry laws in the United States can be broken down into 4 eras.

 Prior to 1813, there were no statewide bans on carrying concealed weapons in public.
 Open carry was also widely accepted as openly carrying a weapons was seen as a more honorable practice undertaken by upstanding citizens than carrying concealed weapons.

 (1) 1813-1839: “Restricted Era” begins as first states ban concealed carry